Sriharsha-hatwar/BasicBERT/readme.md

 3. To run BasicBERT with improved MIP :

-   This experiment involves chnaging the training dataset where we can use this : https://drive.google.com/file/d/1Io2PQlL6k1IN1vFOARuqacs4NqP_3tgY/view?usp=sharing and run the file :
+   This experiment involves changing the training dataset where we can use this : https://drive.google.com/file/d/1Io2PQlL6k1IN1vFOARuqacs4NqP_3tgY/view?usp=sharing and run the file :
    ```
    python main.py